Eeems-Org/oxide/web/src/documentation/01_usage.rst

 ==============

 # Using the CLI Tool (rot)
  - Usage from the command line only, run ``rot --help`` to see possible options.
-For more information on possible API values see the `dbus specification files <https://github.com/Eeems/oxide/tree/master/interfaces>`_, the `high level API design <https://gist.github.com/Eeems/728d4ec836b156d880ce521ab50e5d40>`_, or `Developing Applications for Oxide`_
+For more information on possible API values see the `dbus specification files <https://github.com/Eeems/oxide/tree/master/interfaces>`_, the `high level API design <https://gist.github.com/Eeems/728d4ec836b156d880ce521ab50e5d40>`_, or :ref:`api`.

 Usage
 -----